Research Roundup · Updated July 2026

 STAT 28

-100+ technology companies back the Agent2Agent (A2A) interoperability protocol
+150+ organizations now back the Agent2Agent (A2A) interoperability protocol — triple its launch roster

-Launched by Google in April 2025 and now governed by the Linux Foundation, with supporters including AWS, Microsoft, Salesforce, SAP, and ServiceNow.
+Launched by Google in April 2025 with 50+ supporters and now governed by the Linux Foundation, A2A reached production-ready status in under a year — SDKs in five languages, backing from AWS, Cisco, Google, IBM, Microsoft, Salesforce, SAP, and ServiceNow.
 Agents are becoming a network, not a feature.

 STAT 29